diana-hep/oamap/README.rst

 Installation
 """"""""""""

-Install OAMap the usual way:
+Install OAMap like any other Python package:

 .. code-block:: bash